material-motion/material-motion/specifications/directors.md

 A Director should have some form of set up phase.
 Provide an instance of a Runtime to this phase.
 This allows many Directors to affect a single Runtime.

-During this set up phase a Director is expected to register an initial set of Intentions with a Runtime.
+During the set up phase a Director may register an initial set of Intentions with a Runtime.

     function setUp(runtime) {
       transaction = Transaction()